Project Estimation

 Thus, using Mind and Gant diagrams as helping tools we are able to estimate time for project development and identify the bottlenecks.
 Of course, the project time can be reduced, in some cases, by different ways:

-• Using more team members in project.
-However, according to the research conducted by Tom DeMarco in his book The Deadline the team augmentation not always leads to good results.
+• Using more team members in the project.
+However, according to the research conducted by Tom DeMarco in his book The Deadlineteam augmentation does not always lead to good results.
 The research states that there is a critical number of members when each additional team member will only make worse to the project process.

 • Paralleling of tasks.
 In case when the co-dependence of different tasks is weak, it is possible to work on them simultaneously in separate teams (for example, work on web site and native iOS application).